-The Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991, the Transportation Equity Act for the 21st Century (TEA-21) of 1998, the Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA-LU) of 2005, the Moving Ahead for Progress in the 21st Century Act of 2012 (MAP-21) and the Fixing America's Surface Transportation (FAST) Act of 2015 allow States to assume certain responsibilities for the Federal Highway Administration in some National Environmental Policy Act approvals and in the design, construction, award and inspection of certain Federal-aid projects.
+The Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991; the Transportation Equity Act for the 21st Century (TEA-21) of 1998; the Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA-LU) of 2005; the Moving Ahead for Progress in the 21st Century Act (MAP-21) of 2012 and the Fixing America's Surface Transportation (FAST) Act of 2015 allow states to assume certain responsibilities for FHWA in some National Environmental Policy Act approvals and in the design, construction, award and inspection of certain federal-aid projects.

-Section 106 of Title 23, Project Approval and Oversight, requires an agreement between the Secretary of Transportation and the State relating to the extent to which the State assumes nearly all FHWA responsibilities for projects under Title 23 for project development (plans, specifications, and estimates), contract awards, and inspections/final acceptance of Federal-aid highway projects.
+Section 106 of Title 23, Project Approval and Oversight, requires an agreement between the Secretary of Transportation and the State relating to the extent to which the State assumes nearly all FHWA responsibilities for projects under Title 23 for project development (plans, specifications, and estimates), contract awards, and inspections/final acceptance of federal-aid highway projects.
 The FHWA Missouri Division and MoDOT updated the FHWA/MoDOT Stewardship and Oversight Agreement on April 15, 2015.
-The agreement outlines the basic oversight responsibilities and roles of the two agencies in administering the Federal-aid Program in Missouri.
+The agreement outlines the basic oversight responsibilities and roles of the two agencies in administering the federal aid program in Missouri.
 The following is a summation regarding oversight responsibilities.